 Craggy cliffs, glass artwork, galleries and shops, and seven miles of beach make Lincoln City worth visiting.
 The beach is wide open and continuously longer than any other beach in the state.
 The area is known for a number of glass blowing studios and artists, who band together to hide glass floats (handblown, hollow glass balls) on the beach in an event called Finders Keepers that takes place from mid-October to Memorial Day.
 There’s nothing that makes a beautiful beach even more enjoyable like finding some glass art.
 And you can keep what you find!

 What you won’t find at Meyers Creek Beach, which is located just south of Gold Beach, is development.
 What you will find is some of the most seriously scenic oceanfront you’ll ever see.
-Giant rocks called sea stacks much like Haystack Rock dot the beach, but unlike at other Oregon beaches, these rocks come right up on shore—up close and personal.
+Giant rocks called sea stacks much like Haystack Rock at Cannon Beach dot the beach, but unlike at other Oregon beaches, these rocks come right up on shore—up close and personal.
 Meyers Creek flows through the sand and out to the sea.
 The result is something a little prehistoric, a little wild and a whole lot of gorgeous.